Developer Guide

 API : Model.java

-Figure 9 is a class diagram for the Model
+Figure 9 is a class diagram for the Model component.

 Figure 9: Class diagram for the model component

-The Model
+The Model component,

 - stores the internsip data i.e., all

-object). - stores the currently ‘selected’
+Internshipobjects (which are contained in aUniqueInternshipListobject). - stores the currently ‘selected’

-that can be ‘observed’ (e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.). - stores a
+Internshipobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<Internship>that can be ‘observed’ (e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.). - stores a

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components)
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components)

-list in the InternBuddy
+Tag list in the InternBuddy, which Internship references.
+This allows InternBuddy

-object per unique tag, instead of each Internship
+to only require one Tag object per unique tag, instead of each Internship needing their own Tag objects.

 Figure 10: Alternative model that is more OOP